aws-samples/aws-incident-response-playbooks/playbooks/IRP-AgentCoreToolAbuse.md

    aws bedrock-agentcore-control delete-browser-profile --profile-id <pid>
    ```

+   > **IAM prerequisite:** `delete-browser-profile` requires `bedrock-agentcore:DeleteBrowserProfile`, which a read-only investigator role will not have.
+Confirm the IR/containment role carries it (and `bedrock-agentcore:ListBrowserProfiles`) before you reach this step, or the deletion fails with `AccessDenied` mid-incident.

 3. **Block new sandbox-session API calls (if abuse continues or scope is unclear)**
    Apply an SCP that denies every new sandbox-session API call across the account except for the incident-responder role.
 This prevents the attacker from starting new sandbox sessions while you investigate.